xma711/notebook/statistics/README.md

 P(Ei Intersect Ej) = P(Ei) * P(Ej) or P(Ei|Ej) = P(Ei)

-pearson correlation
+Pearson correlation
 -------------------------

-Pearso correlation is a measure of the linear correlation between 2 variables x and y.
+Pear so correlation is a measure of the linear correlation between 2 variables x and y.
 It has a value between +1 and -1, where 1 is total positive linear correlation,
 0 is no linear correlation